US regulators charge Binance with violating securities laws

 Zhao maintained that Binance.US was independent of Binance, but was "secretly controlled" by Binance "behind the scenes," according to the complaint.

-The agency also alleged that Zhao and Binance "commingled" customer assets, including to another Zhao-controled entity, Signa Chain, which "engaged in manipulative trading that artificially inflated the platform's trading volume," the SEC said.
+The agency also alleged that Zhao and Binance "commingled" customer assets, including to another Zhao-controlled entity, Sigma Chain, which "engaged in manipulative trading that artificially inflated the platform's trading volume," the SEC said.

-"Zhao and Binance misled investors about their risk controls and corrupted trading volumes while actively concealing who was operating the platform, the manipulative trading of its affiliated market maker, and even where and with whom investor funds and crypto assets were custodied."

 Zhao said the Binance "team is all standing by, ensuring systems are stable, including withdrawals, and deposits," he said on Twitter.

-"We will issue a response once we see the complaint.
-Haven't seen it yet.
-Media gets the info before we do."
+In the statement released later Monday, Binance expressed disappointment at the SEC's action, but did not directly refute all of the agency's claims, such as those surrounding BAM Management and BAM Trading, two US entities that were presented as independent, but that the complaint says were actually controlled by Binance and Zhao.

+"Because Binance is not a US exchange, the SEC's actions are limited in reach," Binance said, adding that suggestions that assets under the company's US platform are at risk "are simply wrong."

-News of the case dented bitcoin prices, which fell about two percent following headlines of the charges.
+News of the case dented bitcoin prices, which fell around two percent in the hour after the episode made headlines.

 © 2023 AFP